rsdoiel/antenna/archives/2025/planet_2025.27.md

 ---

-## Chair of commission examining abuse claims appointed
+## As it happened: Govt outlines apartment plans

 date: 2025-07-08, from: RTÉ News

-Follow live developments as they happen in Leinster House, where Cabinet is meeting to discuss a number of proposals ahead of Leaders' Questions.
+Follow live developments from Leinster House, where the Housing Committee is meeting to discussing Government's plans for apartments and Committee of Investigation into historic sexual abuse in schools was announced.

 <br>